admiralchip/laymans-guide-to-javascript/README.md

-# laymans-guide-to-javascript
+# Layman's Guide to Javascript
-Layman's Guide to Javascript
+A compilation of my notes on Javascript

 ### Definitions of words